How the global chip shortage might affect people who just want to wash their dogs

 “When the chip supply tightens, the whole economy suffers,” says Glenn O’Donnell, a tech analyst at market-research firm Forrester.

-Semiconductors are the brains behind most modern electronics, from computers and cell phones to smart toasters and washing machines.
-Cars, too, rely on dozens of semiconductors to operate dashboard displays, airbags and navigation systems.
+Semiconductors are the brains behind most modern electronics, from computers and cellphones to smart toasters and washing machines.
+Cars, too, rely on dozens of semiconductors to operate dashboard displays, air bags and navigation systems.

 Increasingly, however, semiconductors are enabling high-tech solutions to low-tech problems, such as vacuuming a carpet or cleaning a litter box.
 Chip-enabled lightbulbs and thermostats can be turned on and off over a WiFi connection.
 Pet owners can track their pooches with GPS-powered dog tags.
 Doorbells tell you someone is at the door, even if you are miles (or continents) away.